robsontenorio/mary-ui.com/README.md

 ## Introduction

 This is the source code of [mary-ui.com](https://mary-ui.com) .
-Are you looking for [mary components repository](https://github.com/robsontenorio/mary)?
+Are you looking for [maryUI components repository](https://github.com/robsontenorio/mary)?

 ## Sponsor